chill78cool/OneOS/README.md

-# OneOS - copy of unix-like systems written on scratch3
+# OneOS - copy of unix-like systems written on scratch 3

 ### Recomendation:
 Use command 'tutorial' if u are newbie!